 Make it efficient: High-efficiency stoves burn cleaner.
 Look for a stove with a U.S. Environmental Protection Agency certification sticker.
 You can also search for efficient models on the EPA's website .

 Insulation||Insulation saves energy and improves comfort, keeping your home warm in the winter and cooler in the summer.
 Home performance contractors can assess your home and recommend cost-effective insulation and air leak sealing.|

 Make it efficient: Insulation is assigned an R-value, which is a measure of its thermal insulating capabilities.
 The higher the R-value, the better!
 Aim for a minimum R-49 for attics, R-30 for floors, and R-21 for walls, or with as high of an R-value as possible for existing cavity depth.

 |Fans||Circulating fans, include ceiling fans, oscillating fans, or whole-house fans can help cool your home or business without using a lot of energy.
 Remember to turn fans off when you leave the room - fans cool people, not rooms.

 Make it efficient:

-look for the ENERGY STAR
+Look for the ENERGY STAR

 label.
 ENERGY STAR-rated fans are guaranteed to be high-quality and energy-efficient.

-||Heat recovery ventilation (HRV) and energy recovery ventilation (ERV) systems provide balanced ventilation for homes.
+Heat or Energy Recovery Ventilation||Heat recovery ventilation (HRV) and energy recovery ventilation (ERV) systems provide balanced ventilation for homes.
 In a typical installation, stale air is removed from living spaces, passing through a central unit that reclaims the heat from the exhaust air, and then warms, filters, and humidifies the incoming fresh air.
 Many systems operate continuously, quietly, and efficiently while maintaining proper ventilation.|